 Therefore, evidence-based psychological treatments for AD and CG are needed.
-The few studies conducted using between-group designs for AD have been carried out from different therapeutic approaches: mirror therapy (González-Jaimes & Turnbull-Plaza, 2003), problem solving and temporal contingency approach (van der Klink et al., 2003), CBT (Sterinhardt & Dolbier; 2008), brief group psychodynamic therapy (Ben-Itzhak et al., 2012), Body-Mind-Spirit psychotherapy (Hsiao et al., 2014), meditation training (Srivastava, Talukdar & Lahan, 2011).
+Few intervention studies are available on AD (Casey & Bailey, 2011).
+In addition, the few studies conducted using between-group designs have been carried out from different therapeutic approaches: mirror therapy (González-Jaimes & Turnbull-Plaza, 2003), problem solving and temporal contingency approach (van der Klink et al., 2003), CBT (Sterinhardt & Dolbier; 2008), brief group psychodynamic therapy (Ben-Itzhak et al., 2012), Body-Mind-Spirit psychotherapy (Hsiao et al., 2014), meditation training (Srivastava, Talukdar & Lahan, 2011);).
 Although overall they reported a decrease of symptoms, many of them have important methodological limitations.
+Some use techniques with no empirical support (e.g., Hsiao et al., 2014), whereas others do not describe the samples used sufficiently (e.g., González-Jaimes & Turnbull-Plaza, 2003), and/or they do not include control groups (Ben-Itzhak et al., 2012) or the ones they use are inadequate (e.g., Srivastava et al., 2011).
+Finally, other studies focus on a very restrictive objective, such as limiting the duration of sick leaves (van der Klink et al., 2003), or their intervention proposal is limited to counseling or discussion about possible problem-solving strategies, and/or the sample is composed of university students (Sterinhardt & Dolbier, 2008).

 Regarding treatment for CG, Neimeyer has a number of publications about treatments for this problem.
-His approach (Neimeyer, 2000)

-focuses on the reconstruction of meaning after loss (Neimeyer & Currier, 2009).
+His approach (Neimeyer, 2000) focuses on the reconstruction of meaning after loss (Neimeyer & Currier, 2009).
 Results from the 11 studies included in the review study by Currier, Holland and Neimeyer (2010) showed that CBT-based interventions were more effective than other commonly practiced therapies.
 However, after accounting for the influence of researcher allegiance, differences between therapies became smaller and were no longer statistically significant.
-Compared to notreatment control groups, CBT-based interventions produced benefits immediately after intervention, but they did not yield statistically significant overall effects at follow-up.
+Compared to no-treatment control groups, CBT-based interventions produced benefits immediately after intervention, but they did not yield statistically significant overall effects at follow-up.
 Therefore, the authors concluded that there is preliminary evidence for the helpfulness of CBT-based interventions for bereaved persons, but studies on the relative efficacy of different cognitive-behavioral change strategies, as well as other orientations, are still needed.
 As indicated in more recent review studies (Shear, 2015; Crunk, Kurke & Robinson III, 2017), several randomized controlled trials have shown that a short-term approach called complicated grief treatment is the treatment that has been most extensively studied so far (e.g., Boelen, Keijser, vand den Hout & van den Hout, 2007; Bryant, Kenny, Joscelyne, et al., 2014; Shear, Frank, Houck & Reynolds, 2005; Shear et al., 2014).
 The treatment includes two main objectives: restoring effective functioning by generating enthusiasm and creating plans for the future and helping patients find a way to think about the death without having intense feelings of anger, guilt or anxiety (Shear, 2015).